The church is so much more than a business.

 Spending hours in meetings or committees creating a document that will sit in a drawer…that doesn’t feel like a great use of time, particularly when there are more important things to do.

 But a simple, clear and carefully written one-page ministry plan can actually be quite useful.
 It can help you cast vision, raise money, and inspire volunteers to serve.

 - Build graphics.
-Take parts of your one page plan and turn it into computer background images for your staff and key leaders.
+Take parts of your one-page plan and turn them into computer background images for your staff and key leaders.
 Keep the important things in front of you, literally.

 - Use it to develop a weekly scorecard.
 A great plan indicates what numbers you will track, so build this out in a scorecard you review regularly.

 - Send it to first-time donors.
 When people give money to your church for the first time, send them a digital copy of your one-page plan.
 Let them know they are funding an organization that has a deep sense of purpose that will impact eternity but also an organization that has a current-world plan that is sustainable.

 - Give it to new members.
 Again, show people they are joining a family that has an important but timely mission.

 If the idea of planning sounds like it could help your church, you're not alone.
 Hundreds of churches are gaining clarity around all kinds of issues…who to hire next, what programs to start or cancel, how to measure effectiveness, how to lead a church to change.

 Planning, along with prayer, leadership, faith, and a host of other things, can help you lead your church to healthy growth.
 If you're interested in using our Two Page Plan to build your own ministry plan, learn more here.